 Subject to Sections 5.11, 5.12, and 5.13, the quorum for the transaction of business at any meeting of the Board shall consist of at least fifty (50%) of the Directors of the Association, or such greater or lesser number of Directors as the Board may from time to time determine.
-If a quorum is present at the opening of any meeting of Directors, the Directors present may proceed with the business of the meeting notwithstanding that a quorum is not present throughout the meeting.
+Despite a quorum being present at the opening of any meeting of Directors, the Directors present shall cease to proceed with the business of the meeting as soon as a quorum is no longer present at the meeting.
 If a quorum is not present at the opening of any meeting of Directors, the Directors present may adjourn the meeting to a fixed time and place but may not transact any other business other than as provided in these Bylaws or in the Act until a quorum is present.

 The following persons are disqualified from being a Director of the Association: